b-amir/qwiki/docs/SYSTEM_WORKFLOWS.md

 ### Command Initiation

-The frontend sends a `generateWiki` command via MessageBus with the code snippet, file path, and provider selection. `WebviewMessageHandler` receives the command and checks service readiness. `CommandRegistry` executes the command with a configurable timeout.
+The frontend sends a `generateWiki` command via MessageBus with the code snippet, file path, and provider selection. `WebviewMessageHandler` receives the command and checks service readiness. `CommandRegistry` executes the command with a configurable timeout (default 120 seconds).
+Note that if generation takes longer than the timeout, the command may report a timeout error even though generation continues in the background and completes successfully.

 ### Context Building